FRAUD RESOURCE CENTER

-Virtual Ponzi schemes.
-Some cryptocurrency crooks peddle nonexistent opportunities to invest in digital currencies and create the illusion of big returns by paying off old investors with new investors’ money.
-Federal authorities are pursuing criminal and civil cases against one such operation, called BitClub Network, raised more than $700 million before its principals were indicted in December 2019, according to federal prosecutors.
+Ponzi schemes.
+Some crooks peddling crypto create the illusion of big returns by paying off old investors with new investors’ money.
+Federal authorities are pursuing criminal and civil cases against one such operation, called BitConnect, that raised more than $2 billion before it was shut down.

 - Someone you don’t know sends you a message out of the blue about a virtual currency investment opportunity.

-- The pitch claims that a virtual currency investment involves no risk and surefire profits.
+- The pitch claims that the investment involves no risk and surefire profits.

 - Do understand the risk.
 Even if you’re not being scammed, the virtual currency trade is speculative and volatile.
 As the FTC notes, “An investment that may be worth thousands of dollars on Tuesday could only be worth hundreds on Wednesday.”

 - Do resist pressure to buy right now.
 Scammers often try to create a false sense of urgency around a supposedly red-hot cryptocurrency.

 - Do check out any dealer in virtual currency options or futures contracts before you buy.
 The U.S. Commodity Futures Trading Commission (CFTC) has a tool for running an online background check.

 - Do thoroughly research any virtual currency platform or digital wallet provider before providing any credit card information, wiring money or disclosing sensitive personal data.

 - Do carefully read any agreement with a digital wallet provider.
-Unlike banks and credit card companies, they might not accept responsibility for replacing your money if it’s stolen, the Consumer Financial Protection Bureau warns.
+Unlike banks and credit card companies, they might not accept responsibility for replacing your money if it is stolen, the Consumer Financial Protection Bureau warns.

 - Don’t put money in a virtual currency investment if you don’t really understand how it works.